Deborah Lipstadt: Commentary

 In the same interview, she argued that "If anti-Semitism becomes the reason through which your Jewish view of the world is refracted, if it becomes your prism, then it is very unhealthy.
 Jewish tradition never wanted that."
 She said "You listen to Newt Gingrich talking about the Palestinians as an 'invented people'—it's out-Aipacking AIPAC, it's out-Israeling Israel".
 On a visit to London in September 2014, Lipstadt criticized the Israeli government and said that the government had "cheapened" the memory of the Holocaust by using it to justify war.
 She has also rejected the view that Israeli military actions during the 2014 Israel–Gaza conflict constituted a genocide.

 Lipstadt returned to the theme of soft-core Holocaust denial in The Atlantic when responding to the Trump administration's statement on International Holocaust Remembrance Day, January 27, 2017, which was condemned for the absence of a specific mention of Jews, as the principal victims of the Holocaust or of antisemitism itself.
 "The Holocaust was de-Judaized.
 It is possible that it all began with a mistake.
 Someone simply did not realize what they were doing.
 It is also possible that someone did this deliberately."

 In February 2019, Lipstadt resigned her membership in the Young Israel synagogue movement because its national council president defended Israeli Prime Minister Benjamin Netanyahu's facilitation of a merger between the Bayit Yehudi party and the extremist Otzma Yehudit party.

 In October 2019, Lipstadt had a letter to the editor published in The New York Times, prompted by the awarding of the Nobel Prize in Literature to Peter Handke, in which she wrote that the Nobel Committee awarded Handke a platform "he does not deserve" and that "the public does not need him to have", adding that such a platform could convince some that his "false claims must have some legitimacy".

+In September 2024, she came under criticism by CAIR over a joke made about the 2024 Lebanon pager explosions.

+In January 2025, Lipstadt said in Brussels: "We are at an inflection point.
+Antisemitism is becoming increasingly normalized...[antisemitic comments] are freely heard on streets of some of our leading Western democracies in many countries, including this country."

+In April, Lipstadt disagreed with the characterisation of the activists deported under the second Trump presidency as 'martyrs and heroes'.
+In a later interview with Isaac Chotiner, she blamed universities for "opening the door" to the Trump administration's deportation campaign.